markbrents/VolumeScroller/README.md

 The next step was to control the volume.
 I was surprised how hard that turns out to be from .NET.
 Thankfully, I ran across the [NAudio](https://github.com/naudio/NAudio) library that gives makes it easy.
 I created a simple static class (VolumeController) to wrap the things we need (Volume Up, Volume Down, Mute, etc.)

 ## Icon(s)
-As I was testing the program I decided that I wanted a visual indicator of the volume as it changed.
+As I was testing the program, I decided that I wanted a visual indicator of the volume as it changed.
 I ended up using Gimp to create several 16x16 icons, each with a different level indicated.
 Then as the volume changes the icon gets updated to the appropriate one.

 ## Known Issues/Future Items
-I need to create an installer that will put it in the user's startup.

 I've only tested it on Windows 10 64-bit.

 ## Alternatives